-Foundation: Once upon a time
+Origin and Foundation of Singapore: Once upon a time

-Emergence of modern Singapore: Raffles Effect
+Emergence of Modern Singapore: Raffles Effect

-Battle of Singapore
+Independence of Singapore

 In addition to an ultra industrialised society that Singapore is, it is also thriving in the tourism industry attracting millions of tourists every year.
-The port of Singapore has surpassed the ports of Hong Kong and Rotterdam and is the world's busiest trans-shipment port today.
+The port of Singapore has surpassed the ports of Hong Kong and Rotterdam and is the world's busiest transhipment port today.
 The nation's medical to, as well as culinary tourism industries, have remarkably grown over the years becoming quite marketable - thankful of the advance medical technology and mosaic of cultural heritage.

 Apart from the significant growth in the banking sector and biotech industry, Singapore today is also the fifteenth largest trading partner of the United States.
-The effectiveness of early-proposed economic business model is indeed commendable.
+The effectiveness of the early-proposed economic business model is indeed commendable.